Minimally Invasive Parathyroidectomy

 - Smaller incision

 - Improved cosmesis

 - Fewer problems with low calcium levels after surgery

 The incidence of symptomatic low calcium levels has been shown to be reduced from 25 percent in a bilateral exploration to 7 percent with MIP1.

 The ability to perform a MIP under local anesthesia, if desired, is another advantage.
-MIP has been shown to reduce operating room time by up to 50 percent and many patients are able to have their surgery done as an outpatient and go home the same day.
+MIP has been shown to reduce operating room time by up to 50 percent and almost all patients are able to have their surgery done as an outpatient and go home the same day.

 Prior to being considered for a MIP, a patient must have undergone pre-operative localization that reveals a single abnormal gland.
 An additional peripheral IV is often placed to be used for intraoperative PTH testing.

 Prior to making an incision a baseline PTH level is drawn from either from a peripheral IV line or a vein in your neck.
 Minimally invasive parathyroidectomy can be performed through either a medial or lateral approach.